 Oops.
 I realized that there's a problem with my blog format.
 Permalinks... uh... aren't permanent.
 In the RSS feed I've been linking to each entry's "permalink" on the homepage, and (even if I waited until 2020 before I archive the front page) eventually those links won't work anymore.
 So, change of plans.
 The homepage will only show the most recent 5 entries.
 All 2019 entries will go on the 2019 index page, just like the 2018 index.
 Those links should stick around forever, assuming I don't post so much content in a year that I have to break a page up into multiple parts or risk destroying someone's bandwidth and CPU (somehow I doubt this is likely.)
 The homepage will just be a preview of the current year's index.
 I hate having a big list of links at the top of the most recent content, but I don't know how else to arrange it without... ugh... columns.
 I suppose having a slug at the end of each entry which links back to the top makes it tolerable, it just looks really ugly and not clean.
 Maybe I should make a CSS button that shows or hides the index, but I don't want to rely too much on fancy CSS tricks.
 Oh well, this works for now.
 You may also notice that I prettied up some other stuff.
 Each entry is now separated by a dividing line, and instead of a browser tooltip, mousing over a header link makes (permalink) appear off to the side, which should make the purpose of the link more obvious.
 Also, header/permalinks are no longer underlined.
 I think underlines are an important visual cue for when something's a link, but having the header of an article look so similar to links within the article felt wrong.
 It's the same color as the other links, and it's underlined/changes color/shows a tooltip when you hover over it, so I think that's a good compromise.

 The 1.0 release of a piece of software should stand on its own as a functional, useful program that's as bug-free as the developer can possibly get it.
 If it never gets another update, it's still useful, in perpetuity, at least until another program comes along that does it better.
 Any release beyond 1.0, including bug fixes and new features, should not impede a user of the 1.0 software in any way.
 They should be able to go on using the software as they always have.
 They should be able to ignore the new features, or not update at all if they don't want them.
 If they DO update, the transition should be seamless.
 Any new functionality should be additive, not transformative, and ESPECIALLY not destructive, unless a feature of the program was catastrophically flawed in some way, and needs to be patched out temporarily or permanently to avoid putting the user at risk.
-I use a RSS reader for Windows called Feeddemon.
+I use an RSS reader for Windows called FeedDemon.
 It's the most functional program of its type I've ever used.
 The final version of the program is 4.5, and it was released in 2013.
 The website warns you that the program's no longer being updated, as if that's a fundamentally bad thing, and it drives me bananas.
 Finishing a program is GOOD.
 A final release is GOOD.
 I never have to worry about the program auto-updating and breaking my workflow.
 I don't have to worry about the developers stripping out functionality because they decide users don't want it anymore.
 I don't have to worry about it being fucking disrupted.
-I'm going to keep using Feeddemon forever, or at least as long as I use an OS it'll run on.
+I'm going to keep using FeedDemon forever, or at least as long as I use an OS it'll run on.
 It's as close to perfect as a piece of software can get.
 It's okay to say something's finished.
 No artist or creator is 100% happy with what they make.
 No novelist is happy with the final edit of their book.
 When a painter looks at their work hanging in a gallery, all they can see are the flaws.
 If you don't stop yourself, you can refine and polish a thing forever.
 Let it go.
 It's okay.
 Learn from it.
 Use what you've learned when you make the next thing.
 There's an insidious philosophy in software development that's creeping into other types of work: that once you put something out there, it's a failure if it's not constantly changing.
 With digital distribution, other types of data are looking more like software.
 We can download patches for our ebooks.
 Games, once a relatively stable type of software, are becoming massive, unwieldy masses of broken code constantly being poked and stretched into a shape resembling a whole.
 Everything is a service.
 For all we know, silent changes are being made to videos we watch on Netflix all the time.
 How would we know?
 No one has a copy of the original.
 The best thing we have is humans' notoriously shoddy memory.
-Amazon made headlines a few years ago when they removed copies of 1984 from Kindles because of some licensing snafu, a move everyone recognized as ironically Orwellian.
+Amazon made headlines a few years ago (ten is a few, shut up) when they removed copies of 1984 from Kindles because of some licensing snafu, a move everyone recognized as ironically Orwellian.
 We called them out, we yelled about it, but this has become the norm.
 Kindles by design are supposed to be connected to the Amazon servers whenever you turn them on, and they silently replace the books on your device with different versions.
 What's being changed?
 Probably just typos, OCR errors, formatting bugs, but who can say for sure?
 This is the new normal.
 Our phones update automatically, killing features that we once used, rendering software we paid for unusable.
 People shrug.
 That's the price of progress.
 Apple and Samsung release software updates for their phones that intentionally hamstring old hardware.
 People shrug.
 Who cares?
 They get a new phone every two years anyway.
 They get a slap on the wrist.
 Yawn.
 5 million dollars.
 A fraction of a fraction of a fraction of a percent of their net worth.
 They're going to keep doing it, of course.
 People feeling like their old phones are bad is a core tenet of their religion/business model.
 Meanwhile, phones have reached a point where they're good enough for most people, new features are mostly meaningless, and what new technologies are being advertised are mostly absurd, often to the detriment of current functionality (like putting a giant hole in the screen.)
 But it's too late now.
 You can't put this beast back in its cage.
 It's out, and it's hungry, and it's going to devour everything.
 Apple has to keep selling new phones every two years.
 Not only that, they have to sell even more phones than they sold last time.
 Every phone has to do record-breaking numbers, and they'll make sure you buy one, by any means necessary.
 So yeah.
 Finish your project.
 Be happy with its imperfection.
 It's good for the planet and good for your soul.
 Change is good, but not the exclusion of everything else.
 If you become obsessed with always doing more, making it better, iterating and disrupting, the anxiety will eat you alive.

 30,000 people in the US die in traffic accidents every year.
 Every study in the world confirms that cities with more robust public transit have fewer traffic fatalities.
 And yet Americans are fine with ten 9/11s a year as long as they don't have to look at any scary poor people.